kaonkaon/eses/README.md

-open your favorite text editor write the entire thing save put it in random number
+open your favorite text editor write the entire thing save put it in random folder
 ```
 ## Contribute
 please contribute something, even adding comment is appreciated